Meta Ads Age Compliance: Rules, Restrictions & Practical FAQ

 Platform-Wide Age Rules

 Meta enforces a strict minimum age of 13 for all users across its platforms.
 For sensitive content, the threshold is typically 18+.
-In Australia, this minimum age for general platform access will increase to 16+ starting December 2024, which will also affect ad targeting for standard categories.
+In Australia, the minimum age for general platform access increased to 16+ in December 2025, which also affects ad targeting for standard categories.

-Special Ad Categories - covering housing, employment, and credit ads - are restricted to users aged 18–65+.
-In 2026, Meta expanded this category to include products like Buy Now Pay Later (BNPL) services and student loans, applying the same fixed age range.
+Special Ad Categories — covering housing, employment, and credit ads — are restricted to users aged 18–65+.
+In early 2025, Meta expanded this category to include products like Buy Now Pay Later (BNPL) services and student loans, applying the same fixed age range.

 These overarching policies provide the framework for more specific age restrictions tailored to individual content categories.